MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-monitoring-diagnosing-troubleshooting.md

 ## <a name="end-to-end-tracing"></a>End-to-end tracing

 End-to-end tracing using a variety of log files is a useful technique for investigating potential issues.
-You can use the date/time information from your metrics data to indicate where to start looking in the log files for detailed information that will help you troubleshoot the issue.
+You can use the date/time information from your metrics data to indicate where to start looking in the log files for detailed information to help you troubleshoot the issue.

 ### <a name="correlating-log-data"></a>Correlating log data